Catholic Church and Nazi Germany: Political Catholicism

-Cardinal Faulhaber was appalled by Nazism's totalitarianism, neopaganism and racism and, as Archbishop of Munich and Freising, contributed to the failure of the 1923 Beer Hall Putsch.
-The Cologne Bishops Conference condemned Nazism in early 1931, followed by the bishops of Paderborn and Freiburg.
-With ongoing hostility toward the Nazis by the Catholic press and the Centre Party, few Catholics voted Nazi before the party's takeover in 1933.
-As in other German churches, however, some clergy and laypeople supported the Nazi administration.
+Cardinal Michael von Faulhaber, Archbishop of Munich and Freising, opposed Nazi totalitarianism, neopagan elements, and racism, and played a role in undermining the 1923 Beer Hall Putsch.
+The Cologne Bishops Conference condemned National Socialism in early 1931, followed by similar statements from the bishops of Paderborn and Freiburg.
+With continued criticism from the Catholic press and the Centre Party, relatively few Catholics voted for the Nazi Party before 1933.
+As in other German churches, however, some clergy and laypeople supported the new regime.

-Five Centre Party politicians were Chancellor of Weimar Germany, Constantin Fehrenbach, Joseph Wirth, Wilhelm Marx, Heinrich Brüning and Franz von Papen.
-With Germany facing the Great Depression, Brüning was appointed chancellor by Hindenburg and was foreign minister shortly before Hitler came to power.
-Although he was appointed to form a more-conservative ministry on 28 March 1930, he did not have a Reichstag majority.
-On 16 July, unable to pass key points of his agenda, Brüning invoked the constitution's Article 48; he dissolved the Reichstag two days later.
-New elections were set for September; Communist and Nazi representation greatly increased, hastening Germany's drift toward a right-wing dictatorship.
-Brüning backed Hindenburg against Hitler in the 1932 presidential election, but lost Hindenburg's support as chancellor and resigned in May of that year.
-Vatican Secretary of State Eugenio Pacelli, Ludwig Kaas and many German Catholics were concerned about Brüning's reliance on the Social Democrats for political survival, and Brüning never forgave Pacelli for what he saw as a betrayal of Catholic political tradition.
+Five Centre Party politicians served as chancellor of the Weimar Republic: Constantin Fehrenbach, Joseph Wirth, Wilhelm Marx, Heinrich Brüning and Franz von Papen.
+During the Great Depression, Brüning was appointed chancellor by President Paul von Hindenburg and also served briefly as foreign minister.
+Although tasked with forming a more conservative cabinet in March 1930, he lacked a parliamentary majority.
+On 16 July 1930, after failing to secure support for key legislation, Brüning invoked Article 48 of the constitution and dissolved the Reichstag two days later.
+New elections in September saw major gains for both the Communist and Nazi parties, accelerating the collapse of parliamentary democracy.
+Brüning supported Hindenburg against Hitler in the 1932 presidential election, but lost Hindenburg's confidence as chancellor and resigned in May of 1932.
+Vatican Secretary of State Eugenio Pacelli, Centre Party chairman Ludwig Kaas, and many German Catholics were uneasy about Brüning's dependence on Social Democratic votes for political survival, and Brüning later viewed Pacelli's stance as a departure from traditional Catholic political strategy.